ShawnROGrady/SingleLinkedListStack/README.md

 4. close the program

 This program is intended for personal education, and I plan on updating it as I learn more concepts in JavaScript

+Along with this README file, this repository contains:
+  1. a JavaScript file with the entire implementation of the sll stack (SingleLinkedListStack.js)
+  2. an html file to run said JavaScript file (SingleLinkedListStack.html)(I plan to expand on this when I get the chance to learn more about html)